psweens/predai/predai/DOCS.md

   - **export_days** - Sets how many days of history to include in the HA entities that are created, recommended values are 7-14.
 The default is **days**
   - **reset_low/reset_high** - For incrementing sensors if the sensor goes above **reset_high** and then falls below **reset_low** then its considered a reset even if it never goes to 0.
 These values populate `reset_detection.low` and `reset_detection.high` in the modern configuration.
   - **country** - When set adds in the specified countries holidays (see https://python-holidays.readthedocs.io/en/latest/)
+  - **publish_name** - Base name for the forecast sensors.
+Defaults to the source sensor name
   - **covariates** - List of sensor entity_ids used as lagged regressors
   - **future_covariates** - List of sensor entity_ids that provide values for both history and future
   - **covariate map** - Under the top level `covariates:` section you can alias